quintindk/mcp-confluence-attachments/README.md

 ```

 **Why the volume mount?**
-- Without `-v $(pwd):/app`, files are written inside the container and aren't accessible on your host
+- Without `-v $(pwd):/output`, files are written inside the container and aren't accessible on your host
-- The mount makes the current directory available at `/app` in the container (the container's working directory)
+- The mount makes the current directory available at `/output` in the container
 - Downloaded files will appear in your current directory on the host
+- When using relative paths (e.g., `./downloads`), they will be resolved relative to `/output` in the container

 ### Running the MCP Server (HTTP/SSE Mode)